Pregnancy Care 5 min read

 Expected Gain: 12-14 pounds (5.5-6.5 kg), averaging 1-2 pounds weekly

-Weight gain usually continues steadily through the third trimester, with some women experiencing a slight slowdown in the final weeks as the baby drops lower into the pelvis.
+Weight gain usually continues steadily, with some women seeing a slight slowdown in the final weeks as the baby drops lower.

-What’s happening: Your baby gains significant weight, adding fat layers in preparation for birth.
-Your body retains more fluid and continues building energy reserves for labor and breastfeeding.
+What’s happening: Your baby adds fat layers in preparation for birth.
+Your body retains more fluid and continues storing energy for labor and breastfeeding.

 Also read our 3 part series on Pregnancy Milestones